-Results as of June 1, 2011 Demonstrate the Power of DNA to Confirm (or Challenge) Documentary Research
+Even Early Results as of (June, 2011) Demonstrated the Power of DNA to Confirm (or Challenge) Documentary Research

 The Exact DNA Profile of George Pemberton, b. about 1660 Is Positively Identified

 The group of four tests now has enough data in it to infer the exact DNA of their earliest known Pemberton ancestor, born about 1660 in Cheshire, England.
-The report of these tests can be seen·here within the Pemberton DNA Project pages on Family Tree DNA. ·The ancestor’s profile is on the line (or row) labelled “Mode” and was inferred directly from the test results of his documented progeny.
+The process used to make the inference is called “triangulation”.
+The report of these tests can be seen·here within the Pemberton DNA Project pages on Family Tree DNA.
+The ancestor’s profile is on the line (or row) labelled “Mode” and was inferred directly from the test results of his documented progeny.
 Notice that the four tests in in the group “George Pemberton, ca 1685, Cheshire, England” each have one marker in mutation from the Mode.
 By identifying these mutations, the ancestor’s DNA markers are deduced.
 This ancient pattern can now be used to test any new DNA results to see if that person belongs to this tree.
 As the number of tests grows, more trees will be identified and documented.

 The DNA of the Hugueot Branch of the Pemberton Family is Identified and it is not French